Scrap Metal Dealers Act 2013

 Tel: 01353 665555

 If you are an applicant or a third party, you should always contact East Cambridgeshire District Council in the first instance if you have any queries, concerns or cause for complaint preferably in the form of a letter with proof of delivery.
-If you are not satisfied with the outcome and are located in the UK, Citizens Advice Consumer Service will give you advice.
-If you are from outside the UK, please contact the UK European Consumer Centre.
+If you are not satisfied with the outcome and are located in the UK, Citizens Advice Consumer Service (external link) will give you advice.
+If you are from outside the UK, please contact the UK European Consumer Centre (external link).